2021 Salvadoran political crisis: Crisis

 Later that same day, the Legislative Assembly also voted to remove Melara as Attorney General, and he later presented his resignation.
+Rodolfo Delgado replaced Melara as attorney general on 2 May 2021.
 Five new judges were appointed on 3 May 2021, all of whom were supporters of Bukele.
 The new judges were Óscar Alberto López Jerez, who replaced Pineda Navas as President of the Supreme Court, Luis Javier Suárez Magaña, Héctor Nahúm García, José Ángel Pérez Chacón, and Elsy Dueñas Lovos, and they were each given armed guards as personal bodyguards.

 Aftermath and domestic reactions

 The voting out of the judges and the Attorney General has been labeled as a coup, a self-coup, a powerplay, and a power grab by several news outlets and the political opposition of El Salvador as it gave Bukele and Nuevas Ideas increased political power.
 It has also been labeled as a "threat to democracy."

-Rene Portillo, a lawmaker of the Nationalist Republican Alliance (ARENA), stated, "What happened last night in the Legislative Assembly, with a majority that the people gave them through the vote, is a coup."
+René Portillo Cuadra, a lawmaker of the Nationalist Republican Alliance (ARENA), stated, "What happened last night in the Legislative Assembly, with a majority that the people gave them through the vote, is a coup."
 Many of Bukele's supporters and followers, the Armed Forces of El Salvador, and the National Civil Police supported the actions of the Legislative Assembly.